 In terms of its vendors, NetJets is constantly auditing and evaluating.
 That goes down to how FBOs store catering.
 Vendors that don’t pass muster are eliminated.
 Major m

 State of the Fleet

-While NetJets doesn’t provide a specific number for fleet age, for all the new aircraft, some popular types can stay in the fleet for up to 15 years, still relatively young when it comes to length of service for business jets.
+While NetJets doesn’t provide a specific number for fleet age, for all the new aircraft, some popular types can stay in the fleet for up to 15 years, still relatively young when it comes to the length of service for business jets.
 About 20% of the active (non-NetJets) U.S. charter fleet is over 30 years old, according to figures provided by NetJets so the point is for the most part you are flying on newer aircraft than the general market.

 The company also checks all aircraft when they flow through Teterboro and updates cabins as needed, which can range from a full refresh to replacing specific items such as tables or paneling.
 I’ve heard from subscribers who say they have run across cabins they think could use a bit more TLC, particularly in the Excel/XLS fleet.
 I also was speaking to another subscriber who is now looking to return, saying that he found the quality of aircraft he was getting via on-demand charter too hit-and-miss for his tastes.